-It has been previously reported (Song et al., 2001; Lewis et al., 2005a,b) that E2 can trigger apoptosis in antiestrogenresistant breast cancer cells.
-This in vitro model has clinical relevance since low- and high-dose estrogen treatments have antitumor actions in LTED breast cancer (Jordan, 2014; Coelingh Bennink et al., 2017).
+It has been previously reported (Lewis et al., 2005a; Lewis et al., 2005b; Song et al., 2001) that $E_2$ can trigger apoptosis in antiestrogen-resistant breast cancer cells.
+This in vitro model has clinical relevance since low- and high-dose estrogen treatments have antitumor actions in LTED breast cancer (Coelingh Bennink et al., 2017; Jordan, 2014).
 Here we expand knowledge about the structure-function relationship of nonsteroidal estrogens (Fig. 1) and estrogen-induced apoptosis in LTED breast cancer cell line MCF-7:5C.
-For the first time, we demonstrate that a TPE derivative with an unsubstituted phenyl ring Z2OHTPE reduces the number of viable MCF-7: 5C cells at the same rate as E_2 (Fig. 2) via apoptosis, as shown by Annexin V (Fig. 3) and induction of proapoptotic genes (Fig. 4).
-This compound is a full agonist as demonstrated by the global gene expression profile (Fig. 5) as well as estrogenresponsive gene expression regulation (Fig. 6).
-Compound Z2OHTPE was demonstrated as closest to E2 gene expression profile starting at 48 hours, a previously demonstrated (Obiorah et al., 2014) time point of irreversible apoptosis induction in MCF-7:5C cells.
-At the same time, compounds BPTPE and 3OHTPE have a delay in apoptosis induction and act as antiestrogens in the first week of treatment (Figs. 2 and 3).
-These two compounds are partial agonists as shown by global gene expression profile (Fig. 5 for BPTPE) and estrogenresponsive gene transcription regulation (Fig. 6).
+For the first time, we demonstrate that a TPE derivative with an unsubstituted phenyl ring Z2OHTPE reduces the number of viable MCF-7:5C cells at the same rate as $E_2$ (Fig. 2) via apoptosis, as shown by Annexin V (Fig. 3) and induction of proapoptotic genes (Fig. 4).
+This compound is a full agonist as demonstrated by the global gene expression profile (Fig. 5) as well as estrogen-responsive gene expression regulation (Fig. 6).
+Compound Z2OHTPE was demonstrated as closest to $E_2$ gene expression profile starting at 48 hours, a previously demonstrated (Obiorah et al., 2014) time point of irreversible apoptosis induction in MCF-7:5C cells.
+At the same time, compounds BPTPE and 3OHTPE have a delay in apoptosis induction and act as antiestrogens in the first week of treatment (Figs. 2, 3).
+These two compounds are partial agonists as shown by global gene expression profile (Fig. 5 for BPTPE) and estrogen-responsive gene transcription regulation (Fig. 6).

-All these data are consistent with previously described partial agonist biology for compound EtOXTPE (Maximov et al., 2018), BPTPE, and 3OHTPE (Obiorah and Jordan, 2014; Obiorah et al., 2014), which demonstrated a delayed apoptotic profile in the same MCF-7:5C cells.
+All these data are consistent with previously described partial agonist biology for compound EtOXTPE (Maximov et al., 2018), BPTPE and 3OHTPE (Obiorah et al., 2014; Obiorah and Jordan, 2014), which demonstrated a delayed apoptotic profile in the same MCF-7:5C cells.
 This differential apoptotic activity between the test compounds can be linked to conformational differences in the LBD of the ER (Fig. 9) that in turn can affect the transcriptional activity of the receptor.